-Philippine passport holders can travel to Taiwan Visa Free and stay there for 14 days from July 2018 to July 31, 2020 (extended).
-This is according to the website of Taipei Economic and Cultural Office (TECO) in the Philippines.
+Taiwan visa free privilege for Philippines passport holders is extended until July 31, 2020.
+Filipino citizens can stay in Taiwan for 14 days without the need for a visa according to the website of Taipei Economic and Cultural Office (TECO) in the Philippines.

 Those who are plan to stay longer than 14 days for the purpose of other activities such as study, employment, needs to secure appropriate visa in TECO in the Philippines before traveling to Taiwan.